In this article, I am going to write about fiddle leaf fig care or Ficus lyrata care (Ficus pandurata is the correct

 Is it easy to keep a fiddle leaf fig alive?

 They are certainly not the easiest houseplants to keep alive.
 The good news is, is that it is certainly possible.
 Make sure that you provide sufficient sunlight or artificial light to your plant and do not overwater or underwater your Fiddle Leaf fig. The soil needs to stay slightly damp but never soggy.

 Do I need to mist my Fiddle Leaf Fig?

 Is the Fiddle Leaf fig toxic?

 It is considered to be toxic to dogs and cats.
 Its sap is toxic and can lead to eye and skin irritation.
 The leaves are toxic as they contain specific crystals made from calcium oxalate.
 Although they won’t kill adults they are also toxic to humans.
-Common signs can be decreased appetite, drooling, vomiting, diarrhoea and skin irritation.
+Common signs can be decreased appetite, drooling, vomiting, diarrhea, and skin irritation.